FerretDB/FerretDB/website/docs/reference/operators/array-operators.md

 *Syntax*: `{ <field>: { $all: [ <element1>, <element2>, ... <elementN> ] } }`

-The `$all` operator matches documents where a particular field is an array containing all the elements given in the query.
+Use the `all` operator when you want to select documents that contain every single element in a specified array.

 :::note
 When using an `$all` operator, the order of the elements and array size does not matter, as long as the array contains all the elements in the query.